 Spindlegrove - This mysterious town is fiercely insular and deeply religious.
 Tucked away in the heart of the dark Spinwood, the town is comprised of treehouses, burrows and huts.
-The inhabitants of Spindlegrove allow only minimal logging and brook no interference into their affairs.
+Those who live in them are reported to be human, mostly.
+Outsiders claim that the tribe and their land devote worship to and are protected by a powerful god of the woods and his attendant spirits.
+Whether or not this is true, the inhabitants of Spindlegrove allow only minimal logging and brook no interference into their affairs.

 Stonemaw Ruins - One of the remains of the cult of Xvim sits astride Hellspass.
+None visit this place, but a small sect of Xvim's dedicated have made their home here, and intend to begin a holy purge across the northern plains.